sammi-turner/Minimal-DWM-Build/README.md

 ## Applying patches

-To apply official suckless patches to change the default behaviour of dwm, or to run external scripts, [please see the official docs](https://dwm.suckless.org/patches/) for more information.
+To apply suckless patches to change the default behaviour of dwm, or to run external scripts, [please see the official docs](https://dwm.suckless.org/patches/) for more information.